 With that in mind, there has never been a better time to completely dive into fantasy baseball prep.
 Now that the season is set to start on April 7th, fantasy baseball drafts are in full swing, and we’ll have to make last-minute adjustments to the prep that was done during the lockout.
 With players changing teams and new reports coming in, expect there to be a lot of change in average draft position (ADP) heading up to the season- those who can make adjustments on the fly will be at an advantage.

-To assist in the preparation, we’ll be going position-by-position, looking for the good, the bad, and the breakout.
+To assist in preparation, we’ll be going position-by-position, looking for the good, the bad, and the breakout.
 In other words, one optimal target, a player you should avoid, and a player going past pick #300 in NFBC drafts that can be a true sleeper this year.
-Today, we’ll be focusing on the second base position.
-This position has become much deeper in talent, and there are a lot of diverse skillsets to choose from.
-Who should you be targeting, and who should you avoid?
+Today, we’ll be focusing on the first base position.
+At a position deep with well-regarded sluggers, there is a lot of pressure to pick the right option.
+Who is that player, and who should you avoid?
 Let us dive right into it!

 Stats via Baseball Savant and Fangraphs